How Muslims gathered knowledge in golden age of Islam?

 As the Quran commands us to ponder and seek knowledge, Muslims rightly did so and presented enormous advancement in attaining knowledge.
 The main and important thing in gaining and accessing knowledge was the role of rulers too; they encouraged Muslim scholars and provided them with opportunities to offer services in gaining and imparting knowledge.
 Rulers’ support played a vital role in gaining and imparting knowledge.
 They provided every facility to scholars to work properly and provided a good educational environment where everyone had access to knowledge.

 Preservation of Knowledge

-It is rightly said that in this golden period, Muslim scholars did not face hurdles in gaining knowledge because opportunities were available.
+In this golden period, Muslim scholars did not face hurdles in gaining knowledge because opportunities were available.
 Governments used to value knowledge.
 One generation transferred knowledge to another generation in an exemplary fashion.
 The following generation then took full use of that transferred knowledge, and this process went on.
 This produced a very pleasant atmosphere for learning knowledge.
 Students got a keen interest in knowledge.
-I would rather argue that the quote of Prophet Muhammad peace be upon him “seeking knowledge is the duty of every Muslim man and women” was rightly followed.
+I would rather argue that the quote of Prophet Muhammad peace is upon him “seeking knowledge is the duty of every Muslim man and women” was rightly followed.

 Translation and Interpretation of Knowledge